Combined-Computer-Professionals/WebService-Xero/README.md

 sudo apt-get install perl build-essential ## eg debian package install
 ````

-## Getting Started
+## Installing Manually

-This Perl code is in the standard CPAN package format and can be installed using the usual approach:
+This Perl code is in the standard CPAN package format and can be installed through CPAN or downloaded and installed manually either from GitHub or CPAN:

 ```sh
   perl Makefile.PL
   make